 Barcelona boasts an enticing variety of tapas bars.
-Some are colorful holes-in-walls giving a glimpse of the crusty Barcelona from before its recent affluence took hold.
-Each seems to have a specialty — here it's little plates of delicious sardines and glasses of rustic wine straight from the keg — really cheap yet rich with memories.
+Some are colorful holes-in-walls giving a glimpse of the crusty Barcelona from before its recent prosperity took hold.
+Each seems to have a specialty.
+Here, it's little plates of delicious sardines and glasses of rustic wine straight from the keg — really cheap yet rich with memories.

 And, most popular these days, are the modern and trendy tapas bars.
 Eaters cobble together a tasty meal of little plates.
-Variety is the key here....
+The key here: variety.

-The Eixample was designed to make everything accessible to everyone.
-Each 20-block-square district would have its own hospital and large park, markets, schools and day-care centers.
+The vision of the Eixample was to have everything equally accessible to everyone.
+Each district of about 20 square blocks would have its own market, hospital, schools, parks, and daycare.

-While the original vision was an egalitarian one where each zone was equal, the Eixample became an architectural show case for wealthy residents.
-While adhering to height and width limitations, they built as they pleased — often in the trendy new style: Modernisme.
+While the original vision was an egalitarian one where each zone was equal, the Eixample became an architectural showcase for its wealthy residents.
+While adhering to height and width limitations, they built as they pleased — often in the trendy style of the day: Modernisme.

-Modernisme is the Catalan version of Art Nouveau which flourished across Europe in the late 19th century.
-Barcelona was the capital of Modernisme and, especially in the Eixample, it shimmers with its characteristic colorful, leafy, flowing, and blooming shapes.
+Modernisme is the Catalan version of Art Nouveau, which flourished across Europe in the late 19th century.
+Barcelona was the capital of Modernisme and, especially here in the Eixample, it shimmers with its characteristic colorful, leafy, flowing, and blooming shapes.

 Several of Barcelona's top mansions line the boulevard Passeig de Gràcia.
 Because the structures look as though they are trying to outdo each other in creative twists, locals nicknamed this stretch the "Block of Discord."

-Casa Mila is open to the public showing how the organic sensitivities of Modernista architecture flowed into the domestic world.
-This apartment would have been rented by a wealthy business man.
+Casa Milà is open to the public.
+It shows how the organic sensitivities of Modernista architecture flowed into the domestic world.
+This apartment would have been rented by a wealthy businessman.
 It shows how the affluence of the industrial age was enjoyed on a personal level — at least by the upper class.
 Now an apartment could be a small palace.

-Gaudí's most famous work is his unfinished Church of the Holy Family or Sagrada Familia.
-He worked on it for over forty years, until his death in 1926.
-Work continues on the church which is not expected to be completed for another 50 years.
+Gaudí's most famous work is his unfinished Church of the Holy Family, or Sagrada Família.
+He worked on it for over 40 years, until his death in 1926.
+Work continues on the church, which is not expected to be completed for another 50 years.

-Someday a central tower of Jesus will rise 550 feet above all this.
+Someday a central 550-foot tower of Jesus will rise above all this.
 It'll dwarf everything we see today.
-The vision: to shine like a spiritual lighthouse visable even from out at sea.
-If there's any building on earth I'd like to see, it's the Sagrada Familia...finished.
+The vision: to shine like a spiritual lighthouse visible even from out at sea.
+If there's one building on earth I'd like to see, it's the Sagrada Família…finished.

-For a more playful dose of Gaudi's architectural genius, we're heading out to his colorful Parc Guell.
+For a more playful dose of Gaudí's architectural genius, we're heading out to his colorful Park Güell.

-As you wander, imagine the community succeeded and you were one of its lucky residents.
-Here at the "Hall of 100 Columns" — the intended produce market — you'd enjoy the fanciful columns and décor while you did a little shopping.
-Heading home, you'd stroll down the playful arcade — like a surfer's perfect tube, it's another nature-inspired Gaudi fancy.
-And, on such a beautiful day, you'd sit a spell on Gaudi's ergonomic benches to enjoy a grand view of this grand city.
+As you wander, imagine that the community succeeded, and you were one of its lucky residents.
+Here at the "Hall of 100 Columns" — the intended produce market — you'd enjoy the fanciful columns and decor while you did a little shopping.
+Heading home, you'd stroll down the playful arcade — like a surfer's perfect tube, it's another nature-inspired Gaudí fantasy.
+And, on such a beautiful day, you'd sit a spell on Gaudí's ergonomic benches to enjoy a grand view of this grand city.

 An hour inland from Barcelona takes us to a mountain stronghold which many consider the heart of Catalunya.
-A teleferique zooms visitors up to the dramatically situated Monastery of Montserrat.
-Montserrat means the "serrated mountain" — and you see why as you approach.
+A téléphérique zooms visitors up to the dramatically situated monastery of Montserrat.
+Montserrat means "serrated mountain" — and you see why as you approach.
 Hymns explain how the mountain was carved by little angels with golden saws.
 Geologists blame nature at work.

 With its dramatic mountaintop monastery and spiritual connection with the Catalan people and their struggles, Montserrat is a rewarding day trip from Barcelona.
 It's been Catalunya's most important pilgrimage site for a thousand years.

 The monastery was destroyed by Napoleon.
-Then, in the 1850s, the monks returned as part of Catalunya's (and Europe's) renewed Romantic appreciation for things religious, medieval, and nationalistic.
-The place was reconstructed and Montserrat became, once more, the spiritual and cultural heart of the Catalan people.
+Then, in the 1850s, the monks returned as part of Catalunya's (and Europe's) renewed Romantic appreciation of things religious, medieval, and nationalistic.
+They rebuilt the place and Montserrat became, once again, the spiritual and cultural heart of the Catalan people.

-The Benedictines welcome visitors — both pilgrims and tourists — as they experience the spiritual power of Montserrat.
+The Benedictines welcome visitors — both pilgrims and tourists — in hopes that they'll experience the spiritual power of Montserrat.

 When Salvador Dalí was asked, "Are you on drugs?" he replied, "I am the drug…take me."
 Dalí produced some of the most thought-provoking and trailblazing art of the 20th century.
-His surrealistic imagery continues to disturb and intrigue today.
+His surrealistic imagery continues to disturb and intrigue to this day.